papaior/Automated-Archetype-based-Task-Generator/subj_101/notes.md

 Instructions: add "we are showing the combinations of color shape …"

-add there are 9 screens
+add "there are 9 screens"

-add targets don’t have to be on the same screen
+add "targets don’t have to be on the same screen"

 dimension screen number is ambiguous